Union of Social Democrats (Burkina Faso)

 The Union of Social Democrats (Union des Socio-Démocrates, USD) was a political party in Burkina Faso.

 History

-The UDS was established in November 1990 by Alain Bédouma Yoda, and recognised on 4 April 1991.
+The USD was established in November 1990 by Alain Bédouma Yoda, and recognised on 4 April 1991.

 The party won a single seat in the 1992 parliamentary elections.
 On 6 February 1996 it merged into the new Congress for Democracy and Progress.